je5442804/CreateProcessInternalW-Full/README.md

 # CreateProcessInternalW-Full
-Reimplement CreateProcessInternalW via Windows 10 20H1+
+Reimplement CreateProcessInternalW via Windows 10 20H1+ and Windows 11.
 Base on [__NtCreateUserProcess-Post__](https://github.com/je5442804/NtCreateUserProcess-Post)
-emmmm it should be release in early July.
-However something happened to me.

 __Explorer Attack Surface and the New Techniques relate to this as far as you can,__
 __or it's useless for you.__